whalderman/search-quality-rater-guidelines-tldr/docs/ja/tldr/quality-characteristics.md

 <div class="note">

-For many products, reputation and E-A-T of the website is extremely important.
+For many products, reputation and E‑A‑T of the website is extremely important.

 </div>